AnaRankovic/guestbook/guestbook/README.md

 Dear reader,

 You are one step distanced from running project that is result of learning programming language Clojure.
-This project uses Leiningen, Ring server.
-Session

-This app is YouTube jukebox, when you wan't surprise in your life, you use this app which plays random YouTube clip.
+This app is YouTube jukebox, when you wan't surprise in your life, so you use this app which plays random YouTube clip.
 I started with basic concepts in Clojure, and as literature I used this books(among others):
 	-"Web Development with Clojure", Dmitri Sotnikov
 	-"Programming collective inteligence", O'Reilly